📄️ Configuring Providers

 📄️ Expose Costs

-The costs integration allows developers to see their associated costs before applying the terraform.
-This controller currently uses infracost to extract the predicted costs of a configuration, exposing the cost within the status of the Kubernetes object.
-It is viewable by running kubectl get configuration.
+The cost integration feature enables developers to preview the associated costs before applying the terraform.
+This controller currently leverages infracost to predict the costs of a configuration, making the cost visible within the status of the Kubernetes object.
+This can be viewed by running kubectl get configuration.

 📄️ Injecting Defaults

-Currently via policies platform administrators have the ability to inject both variables and or secrets into developer Configurations, common use cases
+Through the implementation of policies, platform administrators are empowered to inject both variables and secrets into developer Configurations, addressing key use cases such as:

 📄️ Drift Detection